 Many dogs and cats lick and scratch as result of itching (also called pruritis).
 The most common cause of itching is allergies, skin disease, dry skin, external parasites, infections and in rare cases, skin cancer.
 You can often see skin infections by looking closely at your pet’s skin; especially if you see dry patches and flaking.
 Elderly pets lick and scratch as they age if any of these conditions occur and can be treated with the help of your vet.
 It’s important to monitor your pet if they are constantly itching, licking or scratching.

-Oftentimes, bathing your elderly pet can help alleviate the symptoms that are causing the itching.
+There are many treatment options available for pets who constantly itch and scratch.
+Bathing your elderly pet can help alleviate the symptoms that are causing the itching.
 However, in some cases, long term antibiotics may be necessary in the case of a staph infection, or a medicated bath might be necessary in the event of fleas.
+Prescription allergy medication can also help if it is deemed that your elderly pet is suffering from allergies.
+However, antibiotics, steroids, and other medications are often a temporary fix that merely masks the real problem and in some cases can harm the immune system.
 Your vet can help determine what is the root cause of the itching and can help alleviate the symptoms.
-Prescription allergy medication can also help if it is deemed that your elderly pet is suffering from allergies.

 Depending on the cause, your vet may recommend switching your pet to a specialty diet designed specifically for allergies.
 Diet is often attributed to constant itching, redness, paw biting, skin reactions and upset gut.
 Allergies can often be traced to feeding a diet that’s low quality and highly processed.
 Highly processed pet food makes your dog’s digestive system work overtime, often causing an adverse immune response.
 Allergic reactions such as constant licking and scratching are often merely symptoms of a bigger problem.